Gminorscale/ReaperUnrealBridge/README.md

 ## Setup in Reaper

 To hear Reaper in Unreal, Reaper's output has to go to a virtual device that Unreal can capture as "microphone" input.
-The simplest way for most people is something like VB-Cable (free): https://vb-audio.com/Cable/
+The simplest way for most people is VB-Cable (free): https://vb-audio.com/Cable/

 1. In Reaper: **Preferences > Device**.
 Set **Audio output** to **CABLE Input**.
 2. In Windows Sound settings, set your **microphone (input)** to **CABLE Output**.
 Reaper's output is now what Unreal sees as the mic.